JavierCan/SeizureX/README.md

 SeizureX allows users to upload EEG data and use the machine learning model to predict the presence of seizures.
 Usage example:

 1. Access the web interface through http://localhost:5000.
-2. Upload the EEG data file using the provided user interface.
+2. Upload the EEG data file using the provided user interface (in this case you can use the data.csv file to execute).
 3. The system will process the data and provide a prediction on the likelihood of a seizure.

 ## Future Improvements